 Your meal needs to ensure your glycogen stores are fully topped up and that you are properly hydrated.
-It must also be easy to digest - particularly on race or event day when a nervous tummy may make digestion harder.
+It must also be easy to digest - particularly on race or event day when pre-race jitters may make digestion harder.

-Look for... foods with a good combination of protein sources and carbohydrate.
-Half fruit juice, half water is a great way to hydrate and the fructose from the juice will contribute to your carb needs.
+Look for... foods with a good combination of protein sources and carbohydrates.
+Half fruit juice, half water is a great way to hydrate and the fructose from the juice will also contribute to your carb needs.

-Look for... light sources of protein such as scrambled egg, unsweetened yoghurt, nuts and seeds and combine with slow-release carbohydrates such as porridge, wholemeal toast or a bagel and you’re onto a winner!
+Look for... light sources of protein such as scrambled egg, unsweetened yogurt, nuts and seeds.
+Combine these with slow-release carbohydrates such as porridge, wholemeal toast or a bagel and you’re onto a winner!

-If you don’t have time for breakfast a Forza bar – with its mix of 12g of complete protein and optimal carbs – along with a fruit juice is a good choice.
+If you don’t have time for breakfast, the Veloforte Forza bar – with its mix of 12g of complete protein and optimal carbs – along with a fruit juice is a good choice.

-Or if the meal is no more than an hour before your ride then a Pronto bar can be a brilliant way to perk you up with a mellow, yet powerful, caffeine hit - providing 80mg of natural caffeine... the equivalent to a shot of Espresso for a quick zap to your system.
+If the meal is no more than an hour before your ride then the Veloforte Pronto bar can be a brilliant way to perk you up with a mellow, yet powerful, caffeine hit - providing 80mg of natural caffeine... the equivalent to a shot of Espresso for a quick zap to your system.

-Different types of training sessions need fuelling in different ways - here are some examples:
+Different types of cycling training sessions need fuelling in different ways, here are some examples:

-Lower intensity and short rides (less than an hour) won’t really need extra fuelling as you can rely on your glycogen stores, also at lower intensities your body’s fat stores can be trained to make a greater contribution to your energy needs.
+Lower intensity and short rides (less than an hour) won’t really need extra fuelling as you can rely on your existing glycogen stores.
+Also, at lower intensities your body’s fat stores can be trained to make a greater contribution to your energy needs.
 That’s what they’re there for after all.

-To help train your body to burn fat, and reduce its dependency on energy from carbohydrates, you can try doing these short rides in a fasted state before you have breakfast, but be sure to refuel properly afterwards or you’ll definitely risk a burnout later in the day.
+To help train your body to burn fat, and reduce its dependency on energy from carbohydrates, you can try doing these shorter rides in a fasted state before you have breakfast - but be extra sure to refuel properly afterwards or you’ll definitely risk a burnout later in the day.

 High-intensity cycling rides: hills and intervals

-To perform these sessions well and reach the desired high intensities to get a training effect you need to be properly fuelled.
-Make sure you eat some carbohydrate during the day and have a carbohydrate snack an hour before and you’ll be good to go climb those hills.
+To perform these sessions well and reach the desired high intensities to get a training effect, you need to be properly fuelled for these endeavours.
+Make sure you eat some carbohydrates during the day and have a carbohydrate snack an hour before and you’ll be good to go climb those hills.

-If your session is longer than 90 minutes, make sure you're taking on carbs during the ride and be careful to refuel afterwards with a small meal of protein and carbohydrate - a Forza bar can be very useful, not to mention perfectly designed for Recovery (see later) if you’re a super busy soul and don’t have time to make a meal.
+If your session is longer than 90 minutes, make sure you're taking on carbs during your ride and be careful to refuel afterwards with a small meal of protein and carbohydrate - one of our Forza bars can be very useful in this situation, not to mention perfectly designed for recovery (see later) if you’re a super busy soul and don’t have time to make a meal.

 Long-distance cycling rides

-If you are out for several hours, or you are replicating race day conditions, then make sure that you have a cycling nutrition plan in place to replace carbs at a rate of 60g-90g per hour and start eating after the first 20-minutes.
+If you’re out for several hours, or replicating race day conditions, then make sure that you have a cycling nutrition plan established to replace carbs at a rate of 60g-90g per hour and start eating after the first 20-minutes of your ride.

-After your ride, whether it is a short & easy one, a tough training session or after a cycling race, your first priority is recovery.
+After your ride, whether it is a short and easy one, a tough training session or after a race, your first priority should always be recovery.

 The first 30-minutes after finishing exercise is known as the replenishment window or glycogen window.
-During this time your body is primed to be ready to replenish your glycogen stores and start re-building your muscles damaged through hard exercise - all you need to do is give it the blocks and let the builders in your body handle the rest.
+During this time your body is primed to be ready to replenish your glycogen stores and start rebuilding your muscles that have been damaged through hard exercise - all you need to do is give it the blocks and let the builders in your body handle the rest.

 The golden ratio is 3:1 - 3 parts carbohydrate to 1-part protein.

-The carbohydrate is needed to replenish energy stores in the form of muscle glycogen and the protein is needed to help convert the carbs into glucose and build and repair muscle fibres.
+The carbohydrate is needed to replenish energy stores in the form of muscle glycogen and the protein is needed to help convert the carbs into glucose and build and repair your damaged muscle fibres.

-It’s useful to have one in your kit bag, your desk drawer or even your car glove box so that wherever you are after your training you will always have the right fuel on hand.
+It’s useful to have them in your kit bag, your desk drawer, or even your glove box so that wherever you are after your training you will always have the right fuel on hand.
 After all, training is meaningless without proper recovery.

 1. Consume the right amount of calories

-Cycling is a great way of burning calories, and therefore good for weight loss, however, relatively gentle cycling can actually give you an appetite far in excess of the calories burnt!
+Cycling is a great way to feel that calorie burn, and therefore excellent for weight loss, however, relatively gentle cycling can actually give you an appetite far in excess of the calories burnt, so be careful...

-When you get home from a ride ravenous, recovery is important of course, but try to eat only a little more than on non-exercising days, stick to healthy food choices and do not super-size your portions.
+When you get home from a ride and feel ravenously hungry, recovery is important of course, but try to eat only a little more than on non-exercising days, stick to healthy food choices and do not super-size your portions.
+No Maccies for you!

-The number of calories you burn on a ride is dependent on your body weight and the intensity of the exercise, lighter cyclists burn less than heavier riders and easy rides consume less calories than hard ride.
+The number of calories you burn on a ride is dependent on your body weight and the intensity of the exercise: lighter cyclists burn less than heavier riders and easy rides consume less calories than hard rides.
+Simples.

-A very simple rule of thumb... is to multiply the distance cycled by 40-50 calories - so a 20-mile ride would need an additional 800-1000 calories.
-You can also get an estimate of calories burnt using your power meter, heart rate monitor or GPS device, just be sure to accurately enter all your personal data first and be aware that some software packages are notorious for overestimating calorie consumption, so don’t let yourself be caught out by these.
+A very easy rule of thumb... is to multiply the distance cycled by 40-50 calories - so a 20-mile ride would need an additional 800-1000 calories.
+You can also get an estimate of calories burnt using your power meter, heart rate monitor or GPS device.
+Just be sure to accurately enter all your personal data first and be aware that some software packages are notorious for overestimating calorie consumption, so don’t let yourself be caught out by these.

-One last final warning - remember to subtract the calories consumed on the ride, if you are fuelling properly (or eating carrot cake at the café stop) you may not need as many extra calories as you hoped… And seriously, who can resist that carrot cake?
+One last final warning: Remember to subtract the calories consumed on the ride, if you are fuelling properly (or eating carrot cake at the café stop) you may not need as many extra calories as you hoped… And seriously, who can resist that carrot cake?

 2. Make sure to eat enough protein

 Many endurance cyclists are conscious of their body weight and don’t want to bulk up.
-It's a common misconception that protein will result in muscle mass gain.
-However, protein isn’t just for building big muscles, it is very important for health and for endurance exercise, and is an important part of every cyclist’s healthy diet.
+It's a common misconception that protein will automatically result in muscle mass gain.
+However, protein isn’t just for building big muscles, it is very important for health and for endurance exercise, and is a very important part of every cyclist’s diet.

 Protein also plays a role in blood sugar regulation and weight management.
-Calorie for calorie, protein helps you to feel fuller for longer than carbohydrate alone and slows down the release of glucose into your blood stream, helping to prevent sugar spikes and crashes.
+Calorie for calorie, protein helps you to feel fuller for longer than carbohydrate alone and slows down the release of glucose into your bloodstream, helping to prevent sugar spikes and crashes.
 We’ve said it before and we’ll say it again: protein wears a lot of hats and it wears them well, so make sure to get your dose.

-If you are looking for a healthy snack between meals, protein-rich foods such as nuts, natural yoghurt or peanut butter go down well with slow-release carbohydrates such as oatcakes, wholemeal bread or an apple.
+If you are looking for a healthy snack between meals, protein-rich foods such as nuts, natural yogurt or peanut butter go down well with slow-release carbohydrates such as oatcakes, wholemeal bread, or a simple apple.

 3. Eat natural foods for cycling

-Teams know it is best for rider’s health but also increases the enjoyment of food and prevents flavour fatigue, an important aspect of motivation on any ride, multi-day event or three-week professional Grand Tour.
+Teams know it is best for rider’s health but also increases the enjoyment of food and prevents flavour fatigue - an important aspect of motivation on any ride, multi-day event, or three-week professional Grand Tour.
 Humans love variety after all, and nowhere is this more important than with our tasty treats.

 4. Go for the good fats

 They keep our cell walls supple, are good for our joints and prevent inflammation.
 Perhaps most importantly they can decrease your risk of heart disease and strokes - seems kind of antithetical for fats, but it’s true!
 Honest!
-Good fats include polyunsaturated fats (Omega 3 and Omega 6 fats) and monounsaturated fats (Omega 9 fats).
+Good fats include both polyunsaturated (Omega 3 and Omega 6 fats) and monounsaturated fats (Omega 9 fats).

 These can be found in nuts, seeds, avocado, cold-water oily fish such as salmon and oils such as coconut or olive oil.
 Bad fats to be avoided are saturated fats such as those found in meats, some dairy products, and pretty much every kind of processed foods.